peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 Note the syntax of the loop.
 The loop's block is delimited by `do` and `done`, and you use *double* parentheses around the the loop arguments.

-For our blog script, we want to be able to type the name of the script, followed by the title of the blog.
-The next step is to handle that title correctly.
+Now we will take all our knowledge of variables and combine that with command line arguments to finish up our blog script.

 ### Don't argue

 The strings that follow a Bash command are its arguments.
 These arguments are passed into the script as an array.
-That array is accessed in a slightly different way than other variables.
+That array is accessed in a slightly different way than other variable arrays.
 For example

 {% highlight bash %}
 #!/bin/bash